 This is where the StrongPosture® Balance-Alignment-Motion (BAM) protocols become transformative.
 Rather than treating posture, balance, and motor control as purely biomechanical issues, the BAM approach recognizes them as opportunities for interoceptive learning and model updating.

-Balance isn’t just about preventing falls—it’s about helping patients tune into subtle proprioceptive and vestibular signals they’ve been ignoring, rebalancing how their nervous system weights sensory information.
+Balance isn’t just about preventing falls—it’s about helping patients tune into subtle proprioceptive and vestibular signals, as well as the super-subtle interoceptive ones they’ve been ignoring to rebalance how their nervous system weights sensory information.

-Alignment isn’t about achieving “perfect posture”—it’s about creating experiential awareness of asymmetries and demonstrating that small adjustments can create surprisingly positive changes in how movement feels.
+Alignment isn’t about achieving “perfect posture”—it’s about creating experiential awareness of asymmetries and demonstrating that small adjustments can create surprisingly positive changes in how movement occurs and feels.

-Motion isn’t about exercise prescription—it’s about movement experimentation that creates “positive surprise,” experiences better than predicted, which update internal models about body capability.
+Motion isn’t about exercise prescription—it’s about movement awareness of control with experimentation that creates “positive surprises”- experiences better than predicted, which update internal models about body capability.

 This integrated approach addresses the very mechanisms that research shows actually matter: not just tissue capacity, but how patients perceive, predict, and respond to their body’s signals.